|

 Below is a precis of my research interests, at a somewhat

 technical level.
-Although slightly out-of-date now, it gives a
+Although really very out-of-date now, it gives a

 reasonable background to the research areas I am currently active in.